Home-grown Live Music Nights

 - Please only enter or leave the room between songs

-- Please do not bring drinks bought elsewhere – The Feathers has a very good bar and in return for your custom, grants us the use of the room free of charge.
+- Please do not bring drinks bought elsewhere – The Feathers has an excellent bar and in return for your custom, grants us exclusive the use of the room every Thursday night.

 And the most important rule of all… Enjoy live music, wherever it may be!